Saudi Arabia Entry Restrictions

 Visa-Free Entry

-Citizens of GCC countries, Bahrain, Kuwait, Oman, Qatar, and the United Arab Emirates (UAE) are exempted from visa rules and regulations.
+Citizens of GCC countries, Bahrain, Kuwait, Oman, Qatar, and the United Arab Emirates (UAE) are exempt from visa rules and regulations.
 They enjoy visa-free entry to Saudi Arabia.
 Holders of diplomatic or official passports from various countries may be exempt from visa requirements for certain types of visits.

-Covid-19 Restrictions
+COVID-19 Restrictions

 Health Requirements